AdanChain/macbook-store/README.md

 License:
 This project is created by Imainigination Software Groupe.
 All rights reserved.
 You may use it for learning and personal projects only.

-Contact:
-For any inquiries, please contact the creator via GitHub: https://github.com/phantekzy